agglayer/protocol-team-docs/docs/smart-contracts/v12/migration-paths.md

 **Summary:**

-This path creates a new deployment path for chains that use aggchain-proof (OP-FEP + brudge-constraints) + PP hybrid consensus.
+This path creates a new deployment path for chains that use aggchain-proof (OP-FEP + bridge-constraints) + PP hybrid consensus.

 **Key Points:**